-RESP 119 PHARMACOLOGY - This course will prepare the student in the understanding and delivery of various medicines and pharmacological agents employed in respiratory therapy.
+RESP 119 PHARMACOLOGY - This course is an introduction to the pharmacological agents used in respiratory care.
+This course prepares and aides in the student's understanding and delivery of various pharmacological agents employed in respiratory therapy.
 (2-0-2)

-RESP 121 CRITICAL CARE CONCEPTS I - This course is a lecture/laboratory course that prepares the student to work with ventilatory patients in the critical care units.
+RESP 121 CRITICAL CARE CONCEPTS I - This course is a lecture/laboratory course that prepares the student to work with ventilator patients in the critical care units.
 Content includes adult mechanical ventilators, advanced airway management, ventilation techniques, critical care monitoring and assessment/care of the critically ill patient.
 (3-1-3)